fumitoh/modelx/doc/source/tutorial.rst

 modelx is a Python package, and you use it by writing a Python script importing it, as you would normally do with any other Python package.

-modelx is best suited for building a complex numerical models composed of many formulas referencing each other, so when you start from scratch, the typical workflow would be to first write code for building a model, and then evaluate the model.
+modelx is best suited for building complex numerical models composed of many formulas referencing each other, so when you start from scratch, the typical workflow would be to first write code for building a model, and then evaluate the model.